Moon-Powered/common/README.md

 ./gradlew test
 ```

-The build script already enables the JUnit 5 platform for the test task.【F:build.gradle.kts†L17-L24】
+The build script already enables the JUnit 5 platform for the test task.

 ### Using the library